-To breath in fresh air and feel the salt on my face.
+To breathe in the fresh air and feel the salt on my face.
 I made it to the city just before sunset and seeing the sun makes its way down over the horizon was pure magic.

 When I think of a city in Egypt, I always imagine lots of high rise buildings and industry.
 But, having the sea here in Alexandria made it a little more special to visit.

 Watching the boats pull into port, riding around the harbour to chase the catch of the day.
 Seagulls flying overhead.
-It was a great scene, I couldn’t help but marvel at.
+It was a great scene, I couldn’t help but marvel at it.

 2. It’s home to one of the biggest and most famous libraries in the world Bibliotheca